 According to science, drinking hot chocolate can temporarily make you smarter.
-We’re not sure about that, but if can definitely boost our mood.
-Whether drinking a sophisticated mug of rich, chocolatey heaven, or a goblet of milky goodness with gooey marshmallows and cream, nothing can beat a hot chocolate in these wet and dreary months.
-We’ve found the best places to grab a hug in a mug – yes, it can only be hot chocolate – that can fight of the winter blues and make us almost glad it’s wintertime.
+We’re not sure about that, but drinking it during these winter months is definitely a smart move.
+From a sophisticated mug of rich, chocolatey heaven to a goblet of milky goodness overflowing with gooey marshmallows and cream, nothing can beat a hot chocolate on a cold day.
+We’ve found the best places to grab a hug in a mug – yes, it can only be hot chocolate – that can fight off the winter blues and make us almost glad it’s Christmas.
 Here’s your guide to the dreamiest hot chocolates in Birmingham.

 1. Cadbury World

 No list of Birmingham’s hot choc spots could be complete without Cadbury World, the home of chocolate manufacturing.
 According to Cadbury’s, 64,800 of their bars can be wrapped in just one hour!
 At that kind of pace, it shows why the chocolate company is so popular.
 Head to the Cadbury’s Cafe on your visit where you can enjoy a hot chocolate with either milk or white chocolate which will taste like a Dairy Milk or Dream bar.
 Sip on an intense cup with lashings of whipped cream, marshmallows and a Flake for extra indulgence.

 Linden Road, B30 1JR

 2. Medicine Bakery